-Virginia Tech's Fire and Life Safety Program establishes requirements for the performance of periodic fire safety inspections of all university buildings, including residence halls; provides for periodic training for employees and students on basic fire safety; affirms conditions that must be maintained in all university properties to comply with the Virginia State Wide Fire Prevention Code; and, establishes requirements for the permitting, approval and inspection of hot work, use of open flames/burning, pyrotechnics and special effects, and temporary facilities, tents and stages.
+• Virginia Tech's Fire and Life Safety Program establishes requirements for the performance of periodic fire safety inspections of all university buildings, including residence halls; provides for periodic training for employees and students on basic fire safety; affirms conditions that must be maintained in all university properties to comply with the Virginia State Wide Fire Prevention Code; and, establishes requirements for the permitting, approval and inspection of hot work, use of open flames/burning, pyrotechnics and special effects, and temporary facilities, tents and stages.

 The number and cause of each fire in the residential facility for each dwelling is summarized in Table 2.
-There were no fires or associated losses reported in the Middleburg Residential Facilities during the Calendar Years 2014 and 2015.
-There was one fire reported for the Calendar Year 2013.
+There were no fires or associated losses reported in the Middleburg Residential Facilities during the Calendar Years 2014, 2015 and 2016.

 If a fire has occurred, it should be reported to the local Police Department by calling 911 (emergency).
-It should also be reported to Jacob Grove, Virginia Tech MARE Center Superintendent at (540) 313- 5895.
+It should also be reported to Tait Golightly, Virginia Tech MARE Center Superintendent at (540) 450-6388.